Ryuga8150/Natours-v1/README.md

 ## Acknowledgement 🙏🏻

-- This project is part of the online course I've taken at Udemy.
+- This project is part of the online course at Udemy.
 Thanks to Jonas Schmedtmann for creating this awesome course!
 Link to the course: [Node.js, Express, MongoDB & More: The Complete Bootcamp 2019](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)